Marina225/marina225.github.io/index.md

 ---
 title: About Marina
 feature_text: |
-  ## Alembic
-  "Life is Awesome.
+  ## "Life is Awesome.
 Crazy.
 Energizing.
 Just like research."
 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: "My name is Marina.
 I'm a PhD student.
 Passionate about AI and in this world to help others."
 ---